Buyers emerge for Metro and North & South; Listener still up in the air

 After the end of the Lightbox Sport JV, Coliseum launched a new streaming service, the international RugbyPass.com, which won a multi-million investment from Discovery in 2016.

-RugbyPass was sold to Sky in August 2019.
+RugbyPass was sold to Sky in August 2019 in a deal worth up to $60m.